James is the author of three books: Future Demand, The Case for Creativity and The Boy and the Lemon.

 Future Demand

-Published 2022 by Previously Unavailable
+Published 2026 by Previously Unavailable Press

 The Case for Creativity